All Episodes

 Next month, the Saudis will be pumping an extra half a million barrels of oil a day compared to last month, bringing total Saudi production to 9.7 million barrels a day, their highest ever level.

-But the the world's biggest oil exporters are coupling the increase with an appeal to Western Europe to cut fuel taxes to lower the price of petrol to consumers.
+But the world's biggest oil exporters are coupling the increase with an appeal to Western Europe to cut fuel taxes to lower the price of petrol to consumers.

 Saudi Arabia and OPEC believe there are no shortages to justify the sudden surge in prices.

-So they want taxes to be cut, fuel taxes specifically to be cut, uh says here in Western Europe, but uh then King Abdullah goes on and say, hey, you know, you consumers of the world.
+So they want taxes to be cut, fuel taxes specifically to be cut, says here in Western Europe.

-You uh you have a role in this.
+You have a role in this.

 You have a responsibility here to cut back on how much you use.

-But what here's what worries the king.
+But here's what worries the king.

 I mean, these are petrodollars.

-And if this price is exactly what I told you, this price cannot be sustained for very long because what they have to sell the oil.
+And if this price is exactly what I told you, this price cannot be sustained for very long because they have to sell the oil.

 They want to sell it.